gurkanctn/Jeep-Command/README.md

 And please say Hi if you visited this page.

 Note: There may be several months of inactivity in 2017, due to a new project that I've joined.
 Enjoy the codes and don't hesitate to improvize on them, and let me know!

+Thoughts for the future:
+1) Read levels from file: some parameters include: length of level, number of obstacles, definition of obstacles (location, shape, size, color)
+2) Show current score, Record score, and number of lives left (as hearts?).